Creag Ghlas Laggan

 The hill has a remarkable variety of geology.
 On its north-western slopes is the famous Hutton's Unconformity in the Dalradian metasediments.
 On the north-east shore can be found Carboniferous limestone and Permian desert deposits.
-At the south-eastern end is some Devonian Old Red Sandstone.
+At the southeastern end is some Devonian Old Red Sandstone.

 Creag Ghlas Laggan has views towards Caisteal Abhail and the other peaks such as Goat Fell.